w0rthy/ArrayVisualizer/README.md

 - Toggle shuffle animation
 - Toggle Timo Bingmann's "end sweep" animation
 - Refactored / optimized code

+## 5/21/2020 - Version 3.0 is now released!
+- Revamped "Run All Sorts" (It is now easier to create your own sequence of sorts!)
+- Cleaner statistics
+- Sort an array up to 16,384 (2^14) numbers!
+- Counting Sort is fixed
+- Holy Grail Sort is enabled, but just note that it's a mock algorithm; not finished yet.
+- Bug fixes
+- - Minor fixes to "Skip Sort" button
+- - Weird static line bug with linked dots squashed
+- - Other miscellaneous fixes here and there

 ## 10/19/2019 - Version 2.1
 - Both Odd-Even Mergesorts now display comparisons